Notes on Health & Fitness

 - When fasting, muscles become insulin resistant ie. they have more trouble using carbs as fuel.

-A good diet and fasting are the best ways to prevent disease.
+A good diet and movement are the best ways to prevent disease.

 - 🧘 Oxygen is the most important nutrient.

-- 💧 Drink enough water, if you’re thirsty, it’s already too late.
+- 💧 Make sure to hydrate, if you’re thirsty, it’s already too late.

 - 🍛 Do not overeat, ever, you’re only going to gain body fat and decrease growth hormone.
 Eat until 80% full.